andreabolognani/debian-libvirt/docs/formatdomain.rst

    supported vendors can be found in ``cpu_map/*_vendors.xml``.
 ``topology``
    The ``topology`` element specifies requested topology of virtual CPU provided to the guest.
-Four attributes, ``sockets``, ``dies``, ``cores``, and ``threads``, accept non-zero positive integer values.
-They refer to the total number of CPU sockets, number of dies per socket, number of cores per die, and number of threads per core, respectively.
-The ``dies`` attribute is optional and will default to 1 if omitted, while the other attributes are all mandatory.
+   Its attributes ``sockets``, ``dies`` (:since:`Since 6.1.0`), ``clusters`` (:since:`Since 10.1.0`), ``cores``, and ``threads`` accept non-zero positive integer values.
+   They refer to the total number of CPU sockets, number of dies per socket, number of clusters per die, number of cores per cluster, and number of threads per core, respectively.
+   The ``dies`` and ``clusters`` attributes are optional and will default to 1 if omitted, while the other attributes are all mandatory.
    Hypervisors may require that the maximum number of vCPUs specified by the ``cpus`` element equals to the number of vcpus resulting from the topology.
+   Moreover, not all architectures and machine types support specifying a value other than 1 for all attributes.
 ``feature``
    The ``cpu`` element can contain zero or more ``feature`` elements used to fine-tune features provided by the selected CPU model.
 The list of known